-2.5.5 Universal Serial Bus Ports
+2.5.3 Universal Serial Bus Ports

-Four onboard USB 2.0/1.1 ports (Black) are at locations CN7 (USB 1-2) and CN8 (USB 3-4) of the system board.
+Two onboard USB 2.0/1.1 ports (Black) are at location CN7 of the system board.

-J8 (USB 5-6) and J10 (USB 7-8) connectors allow you to connect 4 additional USB 2.0/1.1 ports.
-The USB ports may be mounted on a card-edge bracket.
-Install the card-edge bracket to the system chassis then insert the connector that is attached to the USB port cables to J8 or J10.
+J7 (USB 3-4) and J9 (USB 5-6) connectors allow you to connect 4 additional USB 2.0/1.1 ports.
+The additional USB ports, which are mounted on card-edge brackets, will be provided as options.
+If you wish to use the optional USB ports, install the card-edge bracket to the system chassis then insert the connector that is attached to the USB port cables to J7 and/or J9.

-Configure the onboard USB in the Integrated Peripherals submenu ("Onboard Device" section) of the BIOS.
+Enable or disable the onboard USB in the Integrated Peripherals submenu ("Onboard Device" section) of the BIOS.
+Refer to chapter 3 for more information.